wallabag/wallabag/.github/CONTRIBUTING.md

 ```

 Make sure to use a different database name from the one in `.env.local` to avoid conflicts between your development and test environments.

+This applies to Docker too: keep `DATABASE_URL` in `.env.local` and `.env.test.local`, not in `docker/php/env`, so test runs can still switch to their own database.

 ## You found a bug
 Please [open a new issue](https://github.com/wallabag/wallabag/issues/new).